jappeace/jappeaceApplication/content/failing-in-haskell.md

 ```

 It fails on that last line.
-Even though the error was at
+Even though the error was at the `x` binding.
-the x binding.

-Much better is to use throwIO,
+Much better is to use `throwIO`,
 modifying the above example:
 ```haskell
 myInts :: [Int]